Naveed-Naqi/gsutils/ReadMe.md

 Creates a spreadsheet with the name and URL of all spreadsheets in the given folder.
 The newly created spreadsheet will be inside the given folder and will be named "Urls + given folder name".
 It will have one sheet titled "Urls" with two columns.
 The name of all sheets on column 1, and the url of the corresponding sheet on column 2.
 The first row will contain the header.

 **folder_id** {string} : id of the folder you wish to create the sheet for.
+By default, this is the id of the parent folder of the active spreadsheet.

 ## createSpreadsheetInFolder
 (filename, folder_id)

 Creates a spreadsheet with the name filename, in the given folder.
+Also returns this file object.

 **filename** {string} : name of the new spreadsheet you want to create.

 **folder_id** {string} : id of the folder you wish to create the sheet for.

+## getParentFolder
+(id)

+Returns the folder object that is the parent of the given id

+**id** {string} : id of a spreadsheet that is within the folder you want.
+By default, this is the id of the active spreadsheet.